Go to the Students section

 13.5 Any supporting evidence must be supplied within ten working days of the initial application.

-13.6 Applications will initially be filtered by members of the EC Team to ensure that they meet the administrative requirements of the policy.
+13.6 Applications will initially be filtered by members of the Student Investigation and Resolution Team (SIRT) to ensure that they meet the administrative requirements of the policy.

 13.7 Applications which meet the administrative requirements of the policy will be put forward to an exceptional circumstances panel.